andres-lowrie/lang/docs/content/docs/functions/_index.md

   first (split ',' got)
 ```

-You can define specify types return types as well
+You can specify return types as well

 ```
 fav_food = do:str